 For interior cleaning, the best products are often the same as you’d use in a traditional house.
 Try a range of brands to see which ones work best for you and where possible choose eco-friendly and ethically sourced products.

-For exterior cleaning, especially if you are looking to do any pressure washing, research specific cleaning equipment and products for static caravans to protect your bodywork.
+For exterior cleaning, especially if you are looking to do any pressure washing, research specific cleaning equipment, caravan shampoo and other products for static caravans to protect your bodywork.

 Can you pressure wash a static caravan?